texttest/restful-booker/README.md

     npm install
     npm start

-Restful booker should then start running on [localhos](https://localhost:3001/) and you can access it from a browser.
+Restful booker should then start running on [localhost](https://localhost:3001/) and you can access it from a browser.

+## Swagger documentation
+API documentation with Swagger can be found on [Swagger](https://localhost:3001/api-docs) when the application is running.

 ## Integration tests with TextTest
 In order to run the [TextTest](https://texttest.org) integration tests in the folder 'integration_tests' you will need to install: